vdsass/udacity-petCatalog/README.md

     git clone https://github.com/vdsass/udacity-petCatalog.git

-This will create and populate a directory structure named **Pet_Catalog** complete with source code.
+This will create and populate a directory named **Pet_Catalog** complete with source code.

 ## Run the virtual machine!